 PS!
 Check out our full list of 109 Slack communities to find new hires for more.

-Competitions & Skills Challenges
+Competitions & skills challenges

 11. Grab applicants’ attention with short skills challenges

-Instead of asking applicants to send their resumes, Harvard Business Review advises everyone to start the recruitment process with a short test.
+Instead of asking applicants to send their resumes, Harvard Business Review advises everyone to start the recruitment process with a short skills test.

-The beauty of using a 10-15 minute skills challenge in the first part of recruiting process is not only in faster candidate screening.
+The beauty of using a 10-15 minute skills challenge in the first part of the recruiting process is not only in faster candidate screening.
 It also helps you attract those candidates who aren’t actively looking for a new job.
 Drafting up a resume and a cover letter takes a lot of time and effort, but taking a short test to figure out your skill level and learn more about the job opportunity removes the barriers to applying for jobs.

-PS!
+Tip!
 Get started with Toggl Hire and create your own skills challenge for free.

 12. Attract passive candidates with rewards

-To attract even more passive candidates with skills challenges and competitions, reward the best performers with a small gift, like free T-shirts, pencils, tote bags or whichever other merchandise product you may have.
+To attract even more passive candidates with skills challenges and competitions, reward the best performers with a small gift, like free T-shirts, pencils, tote bags, or whichever other merchandise product you may have.
 Sure, some people will apply for your jobs just to get that free T-shirt, but once you get them hooked, it will be a lot easier to convince them to come to the interview with you.

 Further reading suggestion: How I Took a Quiz on Facebook and Accidentally Got a Job